 New York Fabric Show Hosts Designer Brands, Emerging Designers and Startups

 The New York Fabric Show was held July 20–21 at the New Yorker Hotel and, after the lifting of COVID travel restrictions, was able to welcome back Canadian exhibitors Gordon Fabrics, Kendor Textiles, Telio and Zinman Textiles.
-The show also welcomed for the first time the Montreal-based New York Mmode, which provides contacts for Canadian-based production services.
+The show also welcomed for the first time the Montreal-based Mmode, which provides contacts for Canadian-based production services.

 In addition to fabric and trim resources, the show provided resources for cut-and-sew manufacturing in the Americas.
 Attendee Pat Mule of Poochatini said, “The show was awesome—in addition to finding great fabric and trim resources we met the owner of MCM Enterprise, based in Brooklyn, who appears to have the perfect cut-and-sew production facility to meet our needs.”